Chouffy/chouffy.github.io/notes/languages/Python.md

 `UDPServerSocket = socket.socket(socket.AF_INET, socket.SOCK_DGRAM)` | Initiate a new UDP socket
 To receive something |
-`UDPServerSocket.bind(("", port))` | Bind the socket to port `data, address = UDPServerSocket.recvfrom(1024)` | Receive incoming data and ip with a buffer size of 1024 To send something |
+`UDPServerSocket.bind(("", port))` | Bind the socket to port `data, address = UDPServerSocket.recvfrom(1024)` | Receive incoming data and IP with a buffer size of 1024 To send something |
 `UDPServerSocket.sendto(data, (host, port))` | Send *data* to host:port